babelcloud/android_world_benchmark/GBOX/report.md

 - Save and remember all information you gather by keeping a list.
 Explore systematically (top-down/left-right).
 Use all memory you need.

 === INPUT DISCIPLINE (CRITICAL FOR TEXT ENTRY) ===
-- **QUOTED VALUES**: If a value appears in quotes in the goal, type it EXACTLY.
-- Anything inside quotes is a literal value.
-Treat it as a variable to be printed exactly as given.
-- Do NOT add, remove, or change characters.
+- Do not include extensions as part of file name.
+For example, if the file name is document.txt, do not include ".txt" in the file name.
+You have to ensure that the file is the correct type.
-- Numeric/text fields: enter values exactly; omit symbols if the field already shows the unit.
-After typing, re-check the field visually to confirm formatting took.
+- Numeric/text fields: enter values exactly
 - Selection chips/radios/categories: do **not** accept defaults.
 Select the label that exactly matches the requested label.
 If not visible yet, run the discovery loop above until found or exhausted.

+=== Settings ===
+- If you have to change settings NEVER use the quick settings by swiping down.
+- ALWAYS GO TO MAIN SETTINGS to change settings.
+This provides more control and accuracy.

 === TEXT PRECISION (ANY TEXT INPUT) — ZERO TOLERANCE === 🚨 THIS IS MISSION-CRITICAL 🚨